Fidelity vs Robinhood vs Charles Schwab in 2026

 Investment Programs

-All three brokers offer brokerage and advisory accounts, which can be opened online quickly.
-Self-directed accounts allow you to trade:
+All three brokers provide both brokerage and advisory accounts, and both types can be opened online in just a few minutes.
+Self-directed accounts can trade:

 • Stocks